-Figure 23.2: Anticipated uncertainty for G_E from MUSE, with its central value arbitrarily placed at 0.96.
-See text for details.
+Figure 23.2: Anticipated data for G_E from MUSE, arbitrarily placed at 0.96, compared to recent electron scattering experiments, and fits to these data, and to two world data fits.
+The MUSE data include both electron and muon points.
+The doubled uncertainty bars represent the uncertainties for + (inner bar) and - (outer bar) beam polarity.
+The muon and electron points are slightly offset due to the mass difference of muons and electrons.
+See text for further details.

-With the planned 12 months of beam time, $4 \times 10^7 \ \mu^+ \ (2 \times 10^7 \ \mu^-)$ scattering events are expected for MUSE.
-This should give better than 1% statistical precision for the cross section in each of the 16 planned angle bins at each of 3 beam momenta and two beam polarities.
-Figure 23.2 shows the expected uncertainties for the determination of the electric form factor, G_E , from MUSE, together with the results from Mainz [3] and from PRad [17], along with two selected fits [18,19].
-Both electron and muon results are shown with uncertainties for both + and - beam polarities.
-The muon and electron points are slightly offset at higher Q^2 due to their mass difference.
+With the planned 12 months of beam time, $4 \times 10^7 \mu^+$ ($2 \times 10^7 \mu^-$) scattering events are expected for MUSE.
+This should give better than 1% statistical precision for the cross section in almost all of the 16 planned angle bins at each of 3 beam momenta and two beam polarities.

+Figure 23.2 shows the expected uncertainties for the determination of the electric form factor, G_E , from MUSE, together with the results from Mainz [3] and from PRad [17], along with two selected fits [18, 19].
+The Arrington07 fit [18] is to older world data that are not shown, and has a large radius.
+The Alarcon19 curve [19] is a dispersively improved effective field theory calculation which has one free parameter, the radius, which can be fit, but here is chosen to be the muonic spectroscopy value.
+The green dashed "Mainz-fit" line is a fit to the Mainz data, but with the radius term set to the muonic spectroscopy value.

 The experiments each measure in different kinematic regions, with MUSE at the lowest beam momentum and largest angles, and PRad at the highest beam momentum and smallest angles.
+The experiments also use different techniques.
+The more recent PRad measurement used a forward angle calorimeter to measure cross sections for 1.1 and 2.2 GeV beam energies at angles up to $\approx 7.5^{\circ}$.
+The earlier Mainz measurements used magnetic spectrometers at larger scattering angles, with beam energies from 180 - 855 MeV.
 The Mainz and PRad data can be seen to diverge from each other, which probably indicates problems either with the experiments or with the radiative corrections.
+While the Mainz data are in good agreement with the Arrington fit to earlier data, neither the PRad nor the Mainz data agree with the prediction by Alarcon using the muonic radius.
 The expected MUSE uncertainties are competitive with those of the existing experiments.
-Muon scattering has much smaller single-photon radiative corrections, due to its greater mass, so any differences between muons and electrons might point to issues of radiative corrections or new physics.
+Muon scattering has much smaller single-photon radiative corrections, due to the larger muon mass, so any differences between muons and electrons might point to issues of radiative corrections or new physics.